 Forms of Graphite & Carbons

-The family of graphite materials includes amorphous graphite, crystalline flake and vein graphites, synthetic (artificial) graphite, along with various purified or treated graphitic products.
+The family of graphite materials includes natural graphite types, such as amorphous graphite, crystalline flake and vein graphites, and synthetic (artificial) graphite, along with various purified or treated graphitic products.
 These materials are sourced from selected and qualified mines and sources from around the world, or are produced or treated in various, unique ways, including Electro-Thermal Treatment/Purification Technology created by Superior Graphite.
 The various forms of graphite are as follows:

 Please contact us if you’d like to receive more information about graphite innovation.